shivatinker/shivatinker.github.io/_posts/2025-08-06-emoji-picker.md

 Finally, we get the exact same result as the Reminders app!
 ### Some assembly required
 Sometimes, it is beneficial to debug and disassemble the binary at the same time, cross-referencing symbols and behavior.
-To obtain system app binary in the first place, you can either grab it from the simulator runtime, or extract from real iOS IPSW.
+To obtain system app binary in the first place, you can either grab it from the simulator runtime or extract it from real iOS IPSW.
 I decided to take a look at the Reminders in Hopper Disassembler.
-Firstly, I have found all symbols, related to `EmojiTextField` to see if I missed something:
+First, I have found all symbols related to `EmojiTextField` to see if I missed something:

 ![15.png](/assets/images/emoji-picker/15.png)

-Looks like `EmojiTextField` is pretty simple, since there is no configuration logic in init:
+Looks like `EmojiTextField` is pretty simple since there is no configuration logic in init:

 ![16.png](/assets/images/emoji-picker/16.png)